arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/the-effects-of-instructional-events/presentation-prompting-and-practice-variables/practice-variables-and-their-effects/effects-of-variations-in-the-match-between-response-mode-and-intended-learning-outcome.md

 ---
+has_children: false
 layout: default
+nav_order: 5
-title: "Effects of variations in the match between response mode and intended learning outcome "
+title: 'Effects of variations in the match between response mode and intended learning outcome '
-nav_order: Effectsofvariationsinthematchbetweenresponsemodeandintendedlearningoutcome
-has_children: false
 ---
 # Effects of variations in the match between response mode and intended learning outcome